lovettchris/lovettchris.github.io/posts/wireless_remote/index.md

 ![circuit](Assets/circuit.jpg)

-But since we don't know how the IC is driving the transmitter, it is time to break out the logic analyzer and take a look at the signal coming from the IC.
+But since I don't know how the IC is driving the transmitter, it is time to break out the logic analyzer and take a look at the signal coming from the IC.
 The IC pin 2 seems to be the pin connected to the transmitter.
 There's a couple 0 ohm resistors connected to that trace, so let's probe there.

 ![traces](Assets/traces.png)